Psyetalkar/localrepo/Readme.md

-#Tis is my loca repo.
+#This is my loca repo.